• Skip to primary navigation

 Instructions

-• Using kitchen shears (or a knife), cut the bacon into small pieces and add it to your Instant Pot.
-Press the sauté button and start frying the bacon (give it about a 5 minute head start before adding the sausages so it crisps up more).
+- Using kitchen shears (or a knife), cut the bacon into small pieces and add it to your Instant Pot.
+Press the sauté button and start frying the bacon (give it about a 5 minute head start before adding the sausage so it crisps up more).

-• While the sausages and bacon cook, chop the onion and potatoes, making sure to stir the bacon and sausages occasionally.
+- While the sausage and bacon cook, chop the onion and potatoes, making sure to stir the bacon and sausage occasionally.

-• When the sausages and bacon are nicely browned and crispy, stir in the garlic and onion and cook for about a minute.
+- When the sausage and bacon are nicely browned and crispy, stir in the garlic and onion and cook for about a minute.

-• Press the "manual" button and set the timer for 8 minutes on high pressure.
+- Set the timer to cook for 8 minutes on high pressure.
 The Instant Pot will take about 10 minutes or so to come up to pressure.

-• One the countdown has finished, carefully do a quick pressure release (it can splatter) and take off the lid.
+- One the countdown has finished, do a quick pressure release and take off the lid.

 Notes

-• I use a 5-pack of Johnsonville Mild Italian sausages in this recipe.
-Use hot Italian sausages or some red pepper flakes if you want a bit of spice.
+- Use hot Italian sausage or add some red pepper flakes if you want a bit of spice.

 How many ounces is one serving?